nodatime/nodatime/src/NodaTime.Web/Markdown/2.0.x/range.md

 Period
 ----

-TBD.
-(Depends on the redesign...)
+The `Years`, `Months`, `Weeks`, `Days` properties are 32-bit integers;
+the `Hours`, `Minutes`, `Seconds`, `Milliseconds`, `Ticks`, `Nanoseconds` properties are all 64-bit integers.
+Properties are independent of each other, and can take the full range of values for their respective types.
+"Extreme" periods may have a very limited (or empty) set of `LocalDate`/`LocalDateTime`/`LocalTime` values that they can be added to or subtracted from.

 Failure modes
 ----

-Assuming Noda Time is bug free<sup>1</sup>, we ensure that if you try to create a value outside the valid range for that type (via any normal API calls), an exception of one of the following types will be thrown:
+Assuming Noda Time is bug free<sup>1</sup>, we ensure that if you try to create a value outside the valid range for that type (via any normal API calls, or deserialization), an exception of one of the following types will be thrown:

 - `OverflowException`
 - `ArgumentOutOfRangeException`
 - `ArgumentException`
 - `InvalidOperationException`

-(TBD: Serialization?
-We should probably protect against invalid binary data.)

 The "best" exception in each case depends very much on the context - but in the aim of code reuse and performance, we may not always have that context available when the exception is thrown.
 For example, a call